GregoryFontana/Microbes/README.md

 - add sound f/x
 - the background will be changed to a persons face
 - I will fix the lilly pads
+- the win function had a breakdown I have no idea how to fix it